 Eldritch Abomination: He became a mass of Black Slime and broken furniture with a helmet after his death.

 I Have Many Names: Edmund Hoover, Edmund Hoover the Collector, The Library Serial Killer, Azetlor, Keeper of Knowledge, Azetlor the Finder, Azetlor the Collector, Azetlor the Returner, Azetlor the Lost, Azetlor the Destroyer, and Azetlor the Bookworm.
 Basically the opposite of the Spider Witch.

-Non-Powered Costumed Hero: While not being an expert fighter, he put on the Ghostbuster uniform and did his part to help save the day.
+Non-Powered Costumed Hero: While not being an expert fighter, he put on the Ghostbuster uniform and did his part to help save the day in the second movie.

 Odd Friendship: Once he gets over being scared of Slimer, the pair seem to get along pretty well.

 Omnidisciplinary Lawyer: Averted and lampshaded in the second film.
 He specifically warns the main quartet that he doesn't know criminal law.
 Sure enough, he botches the defense and the judge rules against them.
 It's only the timely appearance of ghosts (thereby proving to the disbelieving judge that ghosts are real) that get the Ghostbusters off the hook.

 Sixth Ranger: He becomes something like this in the second movie.

 Stalker with a Crush: He comes off this way in the first film, what with apparently sitting just inside his apartment door all day long so he won't miss Dana walking down the hall.

 Took a Level in Badass: Double subverted.
 He does strap on ghostbusting equipment to help the team out in the second movie, but he's still far from Badass... at first.